HO CHI MINH CITY TRAVEL GUIDE

 How to get to Ho Chi Minh City

 Fly – The main airport serving Ho Chi Minh City is Tan Son Nhat International airport, 7km away from central HCMC.
-Take a Mai Linh or Vinasun taxi from the arrivals taxi rank, costing around 195,000 VND from airport to city centre.
-For 5000 VND you can catch the air-con bus, route 152 to and from the international airport into HCMC centre; making regular stops along De Tham (Pham Ngu Lao area) and international hotels along Dong Khoi.
+Take a Mai Linh or Vinasun taxi from the arrivals taxi rank, costing around 195,000 VND from the airport to the city center.
+For 5000 VND you can catch the air-con bus, route 152 to and from the international airport into HCMC center; making regular stops along De Tham (Pham Ngu Lao area) and international hotels along Dong Khoi.

 Bus – There are plenty of international bus services that connect HCMC to Cambodia, departing from Pham Ngu Lao area, whilst international bus service Sapaco offers 9 direct bus services to Phnom Penh and Siem Reap.